movementlabsxyz/movement/README.md

 ### `suzuka-full-node`

 - **Features**:
-    - `local`: Run a local Celesta Data Availability service.
+    - `local`: Run a local Celestia Data Availability service.

 We only support running the `suzuka-full-node` with a local Celestia Data Availability service via Docker Compose.